Surface-to-air guided missile

 Diehl BGT Defence conducted two test firings of the missile and demonstrated its mechanical and aerodynamic capabilities as well as operational performance at the Overberg Test Range in May 2011.
 The first prototype of the IRIS-T SL missile was test fired against a drone in December 2012.

-The missile was successfully test fired from IRIS-T SLM ground based air defence system at the Overberg test range in January 2014.
+The missile was test fired from IRIS-T SLM ground based air defence system at the Overberg test range in January 2014.
+The guided missile qualification was completed in January 2015.

 The guided missile is stored in a fibre glass-fortified canister, which is also used for transport and launch.
 The IRIS-T SL launcher vehicle can deploy up to eight missiles.